 Duplicate IPv4 address detected, some interfaces may not be visible in IP-MIB displays after starting

-snmpd in the mgmt VRF.
-This is because the IP-MIB assumes the same IP address cannot be used twice on the same device; the IP-MIB is not VRF aware.
+snmpd in the management VRF.
+This is because the IP-MIB assumes that the same IP address cannot be used twice on the same device; the IP-MIB is not VRF aware.
 This message is a warning that the SNMP IP-MIB detects overlapping IP addresses on the system; it does not indicate a problem and is non-impacting to the operation of the switch.

 ping or traceroute on the Management VRF